Articles in this section

 Statements

-A statement can be created for a specified date range and will include all appointments and client payments that occurred during that time frame, as well as their previous and ending balances.
+A statement is a summary of a client’s invoices and payments.
+They can be created for a specified date range and will include all appointments and client payments in that time frame.

 Statements include: